-Photographs of students, when associated with the student's name shall not be displayed on any page of the District's web site without the prior written consent of the parent (or the student if 18 or older).
-When posted, the photographs shall not be directly associated with the full name of the student.
+Photographs of students, when associated with the student's name, shall not be displayed on any page of the district's website without the prior written consent of the parent (or the student if 18 or older).

 The site provides for email communication between the District and individuals for the purpose of exchanging information regarding the District and its activities or between teachers and their students.
-The site may also provide for password protected communication between the District and its staff.
+The site may also provide for password protected communication between the District and its staff.1